quitesimpleorg/looqs/README.md

 ### Ubuntu 21.10/22.04

-To build on Ubuntu, clone the repo and then run:
+To build on Ubuntu and Debian, clone the repo and then run:
 ```
 git submodule init
 git submodule update